openrails/openrails/Source/Documentation/Manual/driving.rst

 - Once the pathless train has coupled to the AI train, an uncouple operation can be performed with the F9 window (between any couple of cars).
-  The pathless train can be driven further (with modified composition) and also the AI train can run further.
+  The pathless train can be driven further (with modified composition) and also the AI train can run further, provided both retain at least one locomotive.

 Waiting point considerations
 ----------------------------

-A waiting point icon has been added for the :ref:`Track Monitor
+A waiting point icon showing a hand has been added for the :ref:`Track Monitor
 <driving-track-monitor>`, that is shown when WPs (waiting points) for new
 player trains are met in the path.
 This because the player should know that his train (when run as AI train) would stop at a point for a certain time.